Traditional colors of Japan: History

 Most names of colors originate from the names of plants, flowers, and animals that bore or resembled them.
 Certain colors and dyeing techniques have been used since the Asuka period, while others had been developed as late as the Meiji period when synthetic dyes became common.
 Due to the long history of use of this color system, some variations in color and names exist.
-Many of the names of these colors originate from Chinese culture, where the hierarchical color system was historically even more complex.